 South Carolina | SC Picture Project | Florence County Photos | Rankin-Harwell House

 The Rankin-Harwell House – also known as The Columns – is located in Mars Bluff, a small, unincorporated community in Florence County.
 Built in 1857, the home was designed in the popular Greek Revival style and is considered to be one of the finest examples of antebellum architecture in South Carolina.

-The Rankin-Harwell House is listed in the National Register of Historic Places:
+The Rankin-Harwell House is listed in the National Register:

 Built in 1857, the Rankin-Harwell House is an outstanding example of the Greek Revival, which was fairly prevalent in the antebellum South.
 The house has 22 giant order Doric columns, strict symmetry, and a painted white façade.
 The twenty-two freestanding Doric columns are brick covered with stucco and surround the house on three sides.
 The two-story frame structure rests on a raised basement.
 The façade has five bays.
 Two 6/6 double sash windows flank the entrance, which is a double doorway with transom and sidelights.
 Low-pitched hipped roof covers the house and portico.
 Two interior brick chimneys are painted white.